Time Inc.: Split

-On March 6, 2013, Time Warner announced plans to spin-off Time Inc. into a publicly traded company.
+On March 6, 2013, Time Warner announced plans to spin off Time Inc. into a publicly traded company.
 Time Warner's chairman/CEO Jeff Bewkes said that the split would allow Time Warner to focus entirely on its television and film businesses, and Time Inc. to focus on its core print media businesses.
 It was announced in May 2014 that Time Inc. would become a publicly traded company on June 6 of that year.
 The spin-off was completed on June 9, 2014.
 As of September 13, 2016, Rich Battista was promoted to president and CEO, replacing Joseph A. Ripp.

 Time Inc. purchased American Express Publishing Corporation's suite of titles, including Travel + Leisure, Food & Wine, Departures, Black Ink and Executive Travel on October 1, 2013.
 On January 14, 2014, Time Inc. announced that Colin Bodell was joining the company in the newly created position of executive vice president and chief technology officer.
 However, he was let go May 19, 2016 On February 5, 2014, Time Inc. announced that it was cutting 500 jobs with most of the layoffs at American Express Publishing.
 From April 2014 to mid-2017, the Chairman of Time Inc. was Joseph A. Ripp, who had been Chief Executive since September 2013 and continued as Executive Chairman when replaced as CEO by Battista.
 Though Ripp had intended to remain Executive Chairman until 2018, he wound up leaving the board in 2017 and John Fahey served as non-executive chairman for the months prior to the company's sale to Meredith.
 On May 28, 2015, Time Inc. announced the purchase of entertainment and sports news site FanSided.
 In July 2015, Time Inc. acquired League Athletics in Tucson, SportsSignup in Saratoga Springs, and iScore in Los Alamitos.
 The three companies will be a part of Sports Illustrated Play.

 After attempting a few TV shows in 2014 and 2015, the company formed Time Inc. Productions in 2016 as its in-house production company.
 On February 11, 2016, Time Inc. announced that it has acquired Viant, a leading people based marketing platform and owner of MySpace.
+With the purchase of Time Warner by AT&T, it was agreed that Time Warner television assets such as HBO also came under the AT&T umbrella; after WarnerMedia spun off from AT&T in 2021, these assets came under the fold of Warner Bros.
+Discovery.